10 Best Watches Under $200 For Men on Amazon – Expert Picks

 Cons

-• 30M water resistance — splash resistant only, not for swimming
+• 30M water resistance — splash resistant only; keep away from swimming and showering

 Why We Liked It